calumptrck/ICSTextPatterns/README.md

 # ICSTextPatterns WIP
 ### Computer science course ICS3UI Final project.

-Takes a plaintext input from clipboard or a text area box and filters it for either email addresses, phone numbers, or web-site URLs.
+Takes a plaintext input from clipboard or a text area box and filters it for either email addresses, phone numbers, or website URLs.
 Displays the results in a text area box, and allows the user to copy the contents to their clipboard.